voicegain/platform/PRIVACY.md

 ## Personal Data

 Personally identifiable information, such as your name, postal address, email address, and telephone number, and demographic information, such as your age, gender, hometown, and interests, that you voluntarily give to us when you register with the Site or our application, or when you choose to participate in various activities related to the Site and our application, such as online chat and message boards.
-You are under no obligation to provide us with personal information of any kind, however your refusal to do so may prevent you from using certain features of the Site and our application.
+You are under no obligation to provide us with personal information of any kind; however, your refusal to do so may prevent you from using certain features of the Site and our application.

 ## Derivative Data